sjmiller609/orbit-ui/README.md

 4. Run the mutation.
 Copy the `token`.

-5. Open orbit and in your console, paste `localStorage.setItem('token', YOUR_TOKEN_HERE)`.
+5. Go to http://localhost:5000/ and in your console, paste `localStorage.setItem('token', YOUR_TOKEN_HERE)`.
 Hit enter.
 You should be good to go.
 Though note that the token expires every 24 hrs or so, you may need to redo these steps.